travis-ci/docs-travis-ci-com/user/sauce-connect.md

 ---
-title: Using Sauce Labs with Travis CI
+title: Use Sauce Labs with Travis CI
 layout: en

 ---